LauraLouu/cartosquad/Gallery/design.md

 # Map-Gallery: Design
-Maprelated products that focus on the aesthetic aspect of map design.
+Maps that focus on the aesthetic aspect of map design.
 Here are maps listed, that made me go awe.

 https://www.barelymaps.com/